cshiflet/addon-nebula/nebula/DOCS.md

-# Home Assistant Community Add-on: ZeroTier One
+# Home Assistant Community Add-on: Nebula

-[ZeroTier][zerotier] delivers the capabilities of VPNs, SDN, and SD-WAN with a single system.
+[Nebula][Nebula] delivers the capabilities of VPNs, SDN, and SD-WAN with a single system.
 Manage all your connected resources across both local and wide area networks as if the whole world is a single data center.

-People use ZeroTier to seamlessly connect laptops, desktops, phones, embedded devices, cloud resources, and apps any way they want anywhere they go.
+People use Nebula to seamlessly connect laptops, desktops, phones, embedded devices, cloud resources, and apps any way they want anywhere they go.
 It transforms the entire world into a single data center, to which you can now add your Home Assistant instance using this add-on.